FortiGate

 Note:

-If the desired or expected frag results are not obtained, check if the IP packet DF bit is ON, or if FortiOS honor-df is enabled.
+• If an oversized packet is dropped without fragmentation, check if the IP packet DF bit is ON and FortiOS honor-df is enabled.

-Capturing and analyzing the packets with Wireshark will provide a detailed picture of what is taking place.
+• By default, fragmented packets show in the FortiGate packet sniffer.
+Capturing and analyzing the packets with Wireshark can provide a more detailed picture of what is taking place.